brugr9/UEPluginVolumeCreator/README.md

   * **Direct Volume Rendering DVR**
     * **Direct Volume Rendering Actor**: The Values Of Interest may be visualized by direct volume rendering in a "Direct Volume Rendering Actor".
 The "Direct Volume Rendering Actor" extent is visualised by a bounding box.
     * **Direct Volume Rendering User Widget and Direct Volume Rendering User Widget Actor**: To access and change parameters of a "Direct Volume Rendering Actor" in runtime, the plugin provides with a "Direct Volume Rendering User Widget" and a "Direct Volume Rendering User Widget Actor".
-  * **Region Of Interest ROI**
+  * **Clipping**
-    * **Region Of Interest Actor**: The "Direct Volume Rendering Actor" geometry can optionally be cropped in real-time using a "Region Of Interest Actor".
+    * **Clipping Cube Actor**: The "Direct Volume Rendering Actor" can optionally be cropped in real-time using a "Clipping Cube Actor".
-    * **Region Of Interest Handles Actor**: A "Region Of Interest Actor" geometry can optionally be modified with a "Region Of Interest Handles Actor" interactively in real-time.
+    * **Clipping Cube Handles Actor**: A "Clipping Cube Actor" can optionally be modified with a "Clipping Cube Handles Actor" interactively in real-time.
-  * **Clip Plane Actor**: The "Direct Volume Rendering Actor" geometry can optionally be cropped in real-time using a "Clip Plane Actor".
+    * **Clipping Plane Actor**: The "Direct Volume Rendering Actor" can optionally be cropped in real-time using a "Clipping Plane Actor".
   * **Light Source Actor**: The "Direct Volume Rendering Actor" can optionally be illuminated with spot light sources from one or more "Light Source Actors".
   * **Orientation Guide Actor**: The "Direct Volume Rendering Actor" can optionally be attached a rotation synchronized "Orientation Guide Actor".